 You should also review your billing statement every month.
 Tayne holds on to her receipts and checks the receipts against every charge.

 “Personal finance management is not meant to be on autopilot,” she says.
 “It’s not set it up, leave it and walk away.
-You wouldn’t send a plane into the sky without a pilot because it’s on autopilot.
 People have a tendency when they have credit issues and problems to not look.
 You have to push through and look anyway.”